Mom's Day Out

 Our mission is to support parents and families on their journey towards physical, mental and spiritual wellbeing through education and immersion into natural living and spiritual traditions.

 Immersed in farm and garden life, children will be given the space for self discovery and learning within a consistent weekly rhythm.
-We provide nature-based activities, and follow a Reggio Emilia approach of following the children’s interests.
+Our teachers offer nature-based and child-led activities from our Waldorf-inspired Oak Meadow curriculum.
+We also believe in the Reggio Emilia approach of following the children’s interests, so many of our activities stem from group interest or a discovery on the farm.

 We believe children thrive when they feel their days are filled with purpose, when they are surrounded by people working toward an intentional and common goal, and when they are given the time and space to figure things out with gentle guidance.